Divorce, property and debts

 But you might own things that are “separate property.”
 These are things you owned before you were married.
 You don’t need to split separate property with your spouse when you get divorced.
 The same is sometimes true of an inheritance, even if you received it during the marriage.

 It can be useful to sit down with your spouse and try to agree on who will get what and pay what in the short term.
-You can then file a single set of requests for temporary orders.
-If you can’t agree, file separate requests for temporary orders and the court will decide.
+Then you can file a single set of requests for temporary orders.
+If you can’t agree, you can file separate requests for temporary orders.
+Then the court will review your requests and make a decision.